Tuesday, October 18, 2011

 I got nervous and a little scared at this point.
 Vaughn and I wanted to have a few moments alone before we became parents for the first time.

 My amazing nurse, Lisa was the absolute best.
-She (and my sweet Vaughn) helped me every step of the way and was there directing me on what to do until Julia arrived.
+She (and my sweet Vaughn) helped me every step of the way and was there directing me on what to do until the doctor arrived.
 Vaughn was quite the labor coach I must add, very encouraging.

 I was apprehensive about the delivery process and pushing and didn't quite know what to expect.
 It was actually a neat, peaceful experience and I was a lot more calm and relaxed than I had anticipated.